SolidStateLEDLighting/wifi_5.2/README.md

 # Wifi 5.2 Component

-This components has been tested with:
+This components has been tested with: **ESP-IDF-Advanced-Template-Alpha-5.2**
-* **ESP-IDF-Advanced-Template-Alpha-5.2**
-new change

 **Expected changes to arrive:**
 * Adding Secondary Host
 * Universal Wifi Provisioning